TemplatesPricingOur Story

 Prepared for the boardInvestor update

-Investor updates18 in 24w
+Investor updates18 / 24w

-Data room opens126
+Data room sessions126

-Data room opens12614 funds tracked
+Data room sessions126across 14 funds

 The challenge

-Devon ParkCo-founder & CEO, Halcyon Labs
+Devon ParkCo-founder, CEO, Halcyon Labs

 The approach